wp-insider/simple-membership/simple-membership/readme.txt

 == Changelog ==

-= TOD 3.1.8 =
+= 3.1.8 =
-- Improved the members and payments menu rendering in smaller screen devices.
+- Improved the members and payments menu rendering for smaller screen devices.
 - Added a utility function to easily output a formatted date in the plugin according to the WordPress's date format settings.
+- Fixed a bug in the wp username and email validation functionality.
+Thanks to Klaas van der Linden for pointing it out.
+- The membership password reset form has been restructured (the HTML table has been removed).

 = 3.1.7 =
 - Added debug logging for after a password is reset successfully.